 Cold days and a simmering pot of chili go together so well.
 It’s a classic stick-to-your-bones, warm your soul kind of meal.
 As it’s the first week of fall in the Pacific Northwest, I am all too ready to indulge in our favorite chilis and soups.
-This Paleo Chili with Butternut Squash is a favorite in our house because it combines everything we love about a classic meaty chili and fits a Paleo, Keto, and SIBO diet.
+This Paleo Chili with Butternut Squash is a favorite in our house because it combines everything we love about a classic meaty chili and fits a Paleo, Keto, SIBO, and Whole 30 diet.
 I promise you won’t even miss the beans!

 No beans?
 Yes, you heard me right.

 While this recipe contains plenty of meat, it has no beans.
 Swapping them instead for creamy butternut squash, bell peppers, tomatoes, and jalapenos.
 I know!
 I add jalapenos to everything and more.
 But no worries, this isn’t a spicy-hot dish.
 It’s a pretty classic chili – just better.

 The first time I made this Paleo chili for the fella, he was a little skeptical of my use of butternut squash before he dug in.
 He’s an avid hater of acorn squash, beets, and mushrooms – You know, some of the best things you can eat.
 So he was understandably wary of my use of the somewhat similar butternut squash in chili.
 Why would I sully such a classicly pure dish with squash?